 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 3% to 5% of the current year's expenditures.
+The policy is that the District shall maintain 12-14% of general fund expenditures.
 Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.

-NOTE 14: DEFINED CONTRIBUTION PENSION AND OPEB PLANS
+NOTE 15: DEFINED CONTRIBUTION PENSION AND OPEB PLANS